-Ever found yourself scratching at your head throughout the day and wondering what on earth is going on?
+Ever found yourself scratching at your head throughout the day and wondering why?

-In either case - dry scalp is uncomfortable, frustrating and irritating.
+In either case - men's dry scalp is uncomfortable, frustrating, and irritating.

-(And it's also embarrassing - especially if you're going to get your hair cut and your worried about your barber reeling back in horror at what he sees!)
+(And it's also embarrassing - especially if you're going to get your hair cut and you're worried about your barber reeling back in horror at what he sees!)

-In this blog, I explain what dry scalp is, what causes it and most importantly how to eliminate it.
+In this blog, we explain what men's dry scalp is, what causes it, and most importantly how to eliminate it.

 Dry Scalp or Dandruff?

-First up, you need to determine whether you're suffering from a dry scalp or dandruff.
+First up, you need to determine whether you're suffering from Dry Scalp or dandruff.

 - Dandruff is caused by too much oil in your hair.
 This excess oil causes skin cells to build up and shed.

-Use this table to check whether you're suffering from dry scalp:
+Use this table to check whether you're suffering from Dry Scalp or dandruff:

 Why?
-The ingredients in some shampoos and conditioners cause an allergic reaction in some men.
+The ingredients in some shampoos and conditioners can cause allergic reactions in some men.

-If you have noticed your scalp turning red and itching after you wash your hair, it's likely you're suffering from some kind of reaction to the products you're using.
+If you've noticed your scalp turning red and itching after you wash your hair, you're likely suffering from some kind of reaction to the products you're using.

 This is known as dermatitis.